Videogaming and Esports Studies Network

 Videogaming and Esports have taken over the global media landscape, with videogame sales doubling the movie box office beginning in 2016 and Esports leagues bringing in annual viewership of almost 500 million.
 UNCG’s recent launch of its esports initiative, including a state-of-the-art gaming facility, reflects the growing interest and investment in this international industry.

-The UNCG Network for the Cultural Study of Videogaming was founded in the Fall of 2021 with the goal of bringing together scholars and students at the University to create a hub of research and learning around videogames and their cultures.
+The UNCG Videogaming and Esports Studies Network was founded in the Fall of 2021 with the goal of bringing together scholars and students at the University to create a hub of research and learning around videogames and their cultures.
 The Network is made up of faculty from across the campus, representing a wide variety of disciplines in the College of Arts and Sciences and beyond.
 It now platforms events, programming, and curriculum that will sustain the cultural study of videogaming at UNCG.

 Leadership